Gambert64/Macro_Tool/README.md

 ## Customization

-- Colors can be adjusted in the settings
+- Modify colors through the settings interface
-- Language can be switched between English, German, and Spanish
-- Key bindings can be changed by clicking on the F-keys
+- Reassign function keys to your preference
+- Select your preferred language

 ## Technical Details

-- Developed with Python and tkinter
+- Python - Main programming language
-- Modular structure with separate translation file
+- tkinter - For creating the user interface
+- keyboard - For detecting key presses
+- pyautogui - For automating text input
+- pystray - For the system tray icon